SoftHu/tos_avg/Zh/QuestStartTalkENode_1768890761050113.md

 graph
 Start -->1768890913331204[<b>Speaker 👉 狐穗:</b>

 There!
-I can already smell how good they’ll taste.
+I can already smell how good they'll taste.
-Now, let’s find someone in town to share it with.
+Now, let's find someone in town to share it with.
 Let's hand it over to Seabert!
 That should mellow him out a bit—haha!]
 1768890913331204 -->1768891930948625{ }
 1768891930948625 -->|Agree!|1768891964444696[<b>Speaker 👉 狐穗:</b>